Water Heater Expansion Tank: What It Is, Installation & Code Requirements

 Signs You Need an Expansion Tank

 Several warning signs indicate your water heater system needs an expansion tank or that your existing tank has failed.
-Recognizing these symptoms early can save thousands in repair costs and prevent dangerous pressure-related failures.
+Recognizing these symptoms early can save thousands in repair costs.

 Dripping Temperature and Pressure Relief (T&P) Valve

-The most common and obvious indicator is water weeping or dripping from the T&P valve on your water heater.
-This valve is designed as an emergency safety device set to release at 150 PSI or 210°F—not for constant thermal expansion relief.
+The most common indicator is water weeping or dripping from the T&P valve on your water heater.
+This valve is an emergency safety device set to release at 150 PSI or 210°F, not for constant thermal expansion relief.
 If it's regularly releasing water, your system is experiencing pressure spikes that an expansion tank should be managing.

 The T&P valve will wear out quickly if forced to handle daily thermal expansion.
 This creates a serious safety hazard, as a failed T&P valve cannot protect against dangerous pressure buildup that could rupture your water heater tank.